tttor/math-foundation/optim/numopt-nocedal-2006/ch07_largescale_unconstrained_optimization.md

     the form $\nabla^2 f_k d$ for any given vector $d$
 * The price we pay for
   bypassing the computation of the Hessian is one new gradient evaluation per CG iteration.

+## 7.2 limited-memory quasi-newton methods
+* Instead of storing fully dense n × n approximations,
+  * they save only a few vectors of length n that represent the approximations implicitly.
+* main idea of this method is to use curvature information from only the most recent iterations to construct the Hessian approximation

+### limited-memory bfgs
+* Practical experience has shown that modest values of m (between 3 and 20, say) often produce satisfactory results.